Guanzhou-Ke/DMMC-zoo/README.md

 # DMMC-zoo
-This repos reproduced a major variants of Deep Multimodal Clustering algorithm.
+This repos reproduced major variants of the Deep Multi-Modal Clustering algorithm.